 Why should I go to a CDL training school?

-Going to a CDL training school will give you classroom and hands-on experience.
+Going to a CDL training school gives you classroom and hands-on experience.
 Having a knowledgeable instructor to answer your questions is a big benefit of CDL classes.
 Also, many schools offer job placement assistance to students who do well.
-That can make it easier for you to find an entry-level job.
+This can make it easier for you to find an entry-level job.
 Find a cdl school near you.

 How old do I have to be to get my CDL license?